-In view of the international postgraduate nature of MEEM, many programme elements specifically use this application of theory and concepts to provide a link to the home.
+In view of the fact that MEEM is open to international postgraduate participation, many programme elements specifically use this application of theory and concepts to provide a link to these participants' home situation.

 The program has a MSc accreditation in the domain of "social science oriented environmental science".